paypal-examples/v6-web-sdk-sample-integration/README.md

    ```
    git clone https://github.com/paypal-examples/v6-web-sdk-sample-integration.git
    ```
-2. Create a `.env` file based on the `.env.example` file at the root of this repository:
+2. Create a `.env` file based on the `.env.sample` file at the root of this repository:
    ```
    cd v6-web-sdk-sample-integration
-   cp .env.example .env
+   cp .env.sample .env
    ```
 3. Open the `.env` file in a text editor and add values for the `PAYPAL_SANDBOX_CLIENT_ID` and `PAYPAL_SANDBOX_CLIENT_SECRET` environment variables.
 4. To run the server, choose a server implementation from the `server` folder at the root of this repository and follow the instructions in that folder's README.
 For example, for Node.js run: